Asian values: History

 Historically, there has been no shared "Asian" identity, and the concept of unified geographical regional identity at the time of its popularity in the 20th century was not strictly limited to Asia.

-Asian values gained popularity in the People's Republic of China, the Republic of China (Taiwan, under Kuomintang), Malaysia (under Mahathir Mohamad), Singapore (under Lee Kuan Yew), Indonesia, South Korea and in Japan (perhaps as early as the pre World War II era).
+Asian values gained popularity in the People's Republic of China, the Republic of China (under the Kuomintang), Malaysia (under Mahathir Mohamad), Singapore (under Lee Kuan Yew), Indonesia, South Korea and in Japan (perhaps as early as the pre World War II era).
 In the West, the study of Asian values was seen as a way to understand Asia and foster a closer relationship with the region.

-Proponents in Malaysia and Singapore claim the concept helped reconcile Islam, Confucianism and Hinduism and was unifying because it was different to the philosophy of the West.
-Lee maintained that, more than economics or politics, a nation's culture would determine its fate.
+Proponents claim the concept helped reconcile Islam, Confucianism and Hinduism in Singapore and Malaysia, and was unifying because it was different to the philosophy of the West.
+Lee Kuan Yew maintained that, more than economics or politics, a nation's culture determines its fate, describing Asian values as the "primacy of group interests over individual interests" which "support the total group effort necessary to develop rapidly".
+He described the difference between Asian values and Western values as such: "The main object is to have a well-ordered society so that everybody can have maximum enjoyment of his freedoms.
+This freedom can only exist in an ordered state and not in a natural state of contention and anarchy".

-In Japan, a concept of "Ideals of the East" was embraced in some nationalist circles because it challenged the West and also because it offered the possibility of Japanese leadership in a new Asia.
-Some attribute the economic success of East and Southeast Asian nations in the 1960s to 1980s to "Asian values"; a third-way, Asian political model that was an alternative to totalitarianism and liberal democracy.
+In Japan, a concept of "Ideals of the East" was embraced in some nationalist circles, because it challenged the West and offered the possibility of Japanese leadership in a new Asia.
+Some attribute the economic success of East and Southeast Asian nations in the 1960s to 1980s to "Asian values" — a third-way, Asian political model that was an alternative to totalitarianism and liberal democracy.
 Japan's economic miracle under the 1955 System, where the Liberal Democratic Party has been the dominant Japanese party nearly continuously in power since 1955, is used as an example of the success of this political model.

-"Asian values" was also evident in the planning of the handover of Hong Kong to China in 1997.
+The concept of "Asian values" was also evident in the planning of the handover of Hong Kong to China in 1997.

+Post-2000

-The popularity of the concept did not persist.
-Some speculate it might have contributed to the religious, social, cultural and economic changes occurring in Asia in that time; for example, the Asian financial crisis and the collapse of the Suharto regime in Indonesia may have been successfully counteracted by liberal democracy.
+The popularity of the concept has not persisted.
+Some speculate it might have contributed to the religious, social, cultural and economic changes occurring in Asia in that time — for example, the Asian financial crisis and the collapse of the Suharto regime in Indonesia may have been successfully counteracted by liberal democracy.

 In 2006, Jusuf Kalla, the vice-president of Indonesia, linked Asian values with the proposed East Asian Free Trade Agreement and the East Asian Community arising from the East Asia Summit.
 He partly defended Asian values by placing emphasis on co-operation over competition.